Tempo logotype

 The CapEx workflow shows how the two products fit together.
 Jira Align's Investment Categorization feature records the SAFe-aligned investment thesis – an Epic flagged as capitalizable lives in Align as a strategic decision.
 The flag itself doesn't capitalize labor.
 Capitalization happens when hours are captured against that Epic and classified at the worklog level.

-That's the Tempo layer.
-The flow: An Align Epic flagged for CapEx via Investment Categorization → Tempo Timesheets captures the hours logged against that Epic → Tempo Financial Manager classifies them as Capitalized labor with a line-by-line audit trail finance can defend.
+That's where Tempo takes over.
+The flow: an Align Epic flagged for CapEx via Investment Categorization, then Tempo Timesheets captures the hours logged against that Epic, then Financial Manager classifies them as capitalized labor with a line-by-line audit trail finance can defend.
 Align owns the strategic categorization.
 Tempo owns the financial actuals.
 The Epic ID links the two.

 For organizations running both products, this is the most common operational seam.
 Align Portfolio Managers decide what gets capitalized.
-Tempo runs the ledger underneath.
+Turning that call into auditable CapEx is Tempo's job.

 Top Jira Align strengths

 Jira Align's credibility comes from the Atlassian stack it plugs into and from its depth on scaled agile frameworks.
-If you're already committed to a SAFe operating model, the story holds together.
+If you're already committed to a SAFe operating model, that's the right direction.

 • Atlassian suite halo and tight positioning alongside Jira, Confluence, and the rest of the Atlassian portfolio